chenxun0618/NEU-Registrar/public/views/README.md

 The organization follows Angular conventions.
 A controller object is associated with an HTML snippet that gets inserted into the dom when the corresponding URL in config.js (in NEU-Registrar/public) is requested.

-The controller contains functions that the HTML Angular directives use to whatever effect.
+The controller contains function calls to the corresponding services in the Services folder, as well as miscellaneous functions that the HTML Angular directives use to whatever effect.

 ## Class